priezu-m/algorithim/README.md

-# algorithim
+# algorithms
-some fun algorithims
+some fun algorithms